MarioChvx/personal-blog-hugo/content/blogs/wsl-setup.md

         editor = aTextEditor
 ```

-So now run `neofetch` to look cool on the internet
+So now run `neofetch` to look cool on the internet.
+You can use Windows Terminal with WSL, also you can run WSL in Visual Studio code and add the WSL extension to improve your work flow.
+I would recommend you to research about symbolic links should be useful to improve your workflow, also about package managers, aliases, commands in bash.
+Using and understanding Linux operative systems is really fun and interesting hope you also get more interested in this topic just by using WSL.

+Thanks for reading hope it's useful for you.